 The art he refined throughout his long and exciting career has bestowed something of a legend on Rickson Gracie.
 Today, we will take a closer look behind the mystical master of BJJ.

-This famous fighting family were the pioneers behind BJJ, so this was the legacy Rickson was to inherit and defend throughout his life.
+This famous fighting family were the pioneers behind BJJ, also known as Gracie Jiu-Jitsu, so this was the legacy Rickson was to inherit and defend throughout his life.
 He showed great promise from an early age, and this wasn’t lost on his father, who helped mold the young fighter into the family’s next representative.

 As mentioned earlier, Rickson gained his black belt at 18 years old.
 He had developed a wealth of experience from years of training with his famous father and many siblings, going on to fight locally in various competitions and seeing off many challenges from the Luta Livre clan alongside an array of foreign competitors.